-Industry partners are expected to contribute 30% of the cost of research activities in Strategic Research Centres.
-This relatively high industry cost-share component reflects the importance of the programme to industry and to ensure maximum impact on growth and jobs.
-The co-funded expenditure does not include infrastructure.
+For the Rolling Spokes Programme Industry partners are expected to contribute 50% cash contribution to the project.
+This high industry cost-share component reflects the importance and urgency of the programme to industry and to ensure maximum impact on growth and jobs.